zsiciarz/django-envelope/README.rst

 * ``template_name``: Full name of the template which will display the form.
 By default it is ``envelope/contact.html``.

-* ``redirect_to``: URL of the page with some kind of a "thank you for your feedback", displayed after the form is successfully submitted.
+* ``redirect_to``: View name or a hardcoded URL of the page with some kind of a "thank you for your feedback", displayed after the form is successfully submitted.
 If left unset, the view redirects to itself.

 * ``extra_context``: A dictionary of values to add to template context.